 - Improve your ranking for the keywords for which you rank in the first page of the search results but lower than the competitors who rank in the top three.

-- Improve your ranking for keywords for which you rank in the second page and your competitors rank in the first page.
+- Improve your ranking for keywords for which you rank on the second page and your competitors rank on the first page.

 Step 4: Identify your competitors’ best-performing content type in terms of traffic

 In this next step, you’ll analyse the URLs of your competitors that attract the most traffic.

 The real purpose of this is to categorise and understand the different types of content they publish and what portion of this brings in organic traffic.

 To obtain this data, we’ll need a tool that breaks down the traffic percentage of each URL of your competitors.
 Again, this is extremely easy to do with SEMrush.

 In the search field, select Domain Overview and enter the name of your competitor.
 Once the results have loaded, go to the Top organic keywords table select View full report.

 If Google were your competitor and you were spying on them through SEMrush, this is what you would see.
 The traffic percentage for each URL is in the last column.

 Now export these results and import them into a new sheet in your content benchmark document.
 Do this for each competitor you want to analyse.
 The columns you should pay attention to are URL and Traffic %.
 Delete the rest if it’s visually easier for you to focus.